A Blog For Busted-Up, Beat-Down People

 [Part of this story was in Eugene Cho’s book Overrated (pp. 164-165), and his blog here.]

-J.S. does #typewritertherapy, typewritten quotes made on a Smith Corona.
+J.S. does #typewritertherapy, typewritten quotes made on a 1960s Smith Corona Classic 12 typewriter.

-This site is for doubters, questioners, strugglers.
+This site is for doubters, questioners, the grieving, traumatized, burned out, and jaded.
 It’s for the honesty we all long for and the grace we all need.

 My constant prayer for you and me is Psalm 139:23-24 —